royalosyin/Create-Concise-Charts-for-Reporting/README.md

 I wrote three tutorials about how to create concise charts for reporting from a practical perspective.
 Certainly, it is only from my own experience; however, hope it is a little bit helpful for others.

-For these tutorial, the most important principle just is DRY (do not repeat yourself).
+For these tutorials, the most important principle just is DRY (do not repeat yourself).

 Learn by doing.